GoogleChrome/web.dev/src/site/content/en/fast/signed-exchanges/index.md

 ## Overview

-Signed Exchanges (SXGs) allow a site to cryptographically sign a request/response pair (an “HTTP exchange”) in a way that makes it possible for the browser to verify the origin and integrity of the content independently of how the content was distributed.
+Signed Exchanges (SXGs) allow a site to cryptographically sign a request/response pair (an "HTTP exchange") in a way that makes it possible for the browser to verify the origin and integrity of the content independently of how the content was distributed.
 As a result, the browser can display the URL of the origin site in the address bar, rather than the URL of the server that delivered the content.
 Separating content attribution from content distribution advances a variety of use cases such as privacy-preserving prefetching, offline internet experiences, and serving content from third-party caches.

+### Browser compatibility

 SXGs are [supported](https://caniuse.com/#feat=sxg) by Chromium-based browsers (starting with versions: Chrome 73, Edge 79, and Opera 64).